 Across the Service, there are two types of medical response:

-- Falls – A single vehicle crewed by two staff who respond to patients who have fallen, without injury.
-The vehicle carries a mechanical device to assist in lifting the patient back into a safe place.
+- Falls – A single vehicle crewed by two staff who respond to patients who have fallen, generally without injury.
+The vehicle carries a mechanical device to assist lifting the patient back into a safe place.

 Equipment - Mega Mover casualty sheet, Slide sheets, Medi-wrap, EvacMat.

+Level 3: A level 3 response constitutes one of the level 2 stations along with a Rescue Support Unit.
 The Rescue Support Units carry additional lifting and moving equipment as well as structural stability equipment.

 Incident Command Unit